-It may not yet be officially summer time, but that doesn’t mean you should forget about your health.
-Those of us living in England are set to enjoy the hottest April day since 1949 today (that’s a total of 69 years!) and the temperature resembles that of our summer time… sometimes… with the scorching sun hitting us with a temperature of 28C (82F) in many areas of the country.
+It might not yet be officially summer time, but that doesn’t mean you should forget about your health.
+Those of us living in England are set to enjoy the hottest April day since 1949 today (that’s 69 years!) and the temperature resembles that of our summer time (sometimes…) with the scorching sun hitting us with a temperature of 28C (82F) in many areas of the country.

 The last thing anyone wants is to resemble a lobster before summer time even arrives!
 The most common places for people to burn is usually on the nose and shoulders and one of the most commonly forgotten place to use sun cream on is the ears!
 Use an after-sun lotion when arriving home that will moisturise your skin and contains aloe vera – your skin will stay soft, be less likely to peel and some after-sun creams even claim to assist in prolonging your tan.

 Those of us spending time in the sun should drink at least 3 litres of water per person.
-This is simply to keep our bodies hydrated – even when you’re not sweating, you will become dehydrated quickly and avoid the risk of sun stroke – a terrifying painful headache that may leave you bed-bound.
+This is simply to keep our bodies hydrated – even when you’re not sweating, you will become dehydrated quickly and are at risk of sun stroke – a painful headache that may leave you bed-bound.
 So root for your keep-cool bag and fill it with bottles of water and a selection of fruits or smoothies for a much-needed boost of energy.

 Ok, by this we’re referring to your clothes.
 Don’t go out with the intention of tanning your skin in the sun all day – resembling a lobster is not a great look, it’s painful and it’s a quick way to damage your skin in both the short and long-term… Take loose-fitting clothes with you to avoid hot and sticky fabrics sticking to you, especially when (not if, in this weather!) you get sweaty.
 A thin cardigan or scarf will protect your shoulders and back from the harmfully-scorching rays.